What is it?

 Buddha 3, dubbed Chan Fang 禅房, was released in winter 2010.
 It boasts higher audio quality and four long loops of Chinese classical music composed and recorded on the ancient Gu Qin.

 Buddha 4 comes in 4 vibrant neon colours and was released in 2012.

-Our 10-year-anniversary Buddha Machine 5 will be out Winter 2014 in classic Black and White.
+Our 10-year-anniversary Buddha Machine 5 came out Winter 2014 in classic Black and White.